 She was given tons of medications and tests that were effectual in her case, which sometimes makes us feel frustrated.

-As she was growing up, we noticed that she was highly imaginative and was very good with arts and crafts.
+As she was growing up, we noticed that she was highly imaginative and was very good at arts and crafts.
 So, my husband and I decided to enroll her in an art class so she can enhance the talent she has.
 It seemed to have helped her a lot with her mood swings, and even her teacher noticed her being creative.

 Tori Rodriguez, MA, LPC said “Bright light therapy—as with virtually any antidepressant—may precipitate a manic episode, particularly in patients with bipolar disorder.”